adamsilver/fdpb/03-Book-A-Flight.md

 4. Choose flight
 5. Choose seat

-After step 5, the user will go onto payment but we've covered the topic of payment in the previous chapter.
+After step 5, the user will go to pay.
+I've left it out as we covered payment in the previous chapter.

 ## 1. Choose origin/destination

 The first thing users need to do is select an origin and destination (both consist of the same problems and will use the same pattern.)
 Without knowing this information, we can't search for flights.
 The question is how are we going present a list of destinations?

 One aspect of being a thoughtful designer is considering the materials that are offered natively.
-This is because, generally speaking, native controls are familiar and fully accessible by default.
-It's also far less work to produce such controls.
-Remember Less But Better by the famous minimalist design Deiter Rams.
+This is because, generally speaking, native controls are familiar and fully accessible.
+It's also far less work to use them than it is to build our own, as we'll see shortly.
+This is what comes to mind when reading Deiter Rams famous quote ‘Less but better’.

 There are 3 native controls in particular that could work well for choosing a destination.
 We'll explore those now.

 ### Select box

 Designers often use `select` boxes because they save space.
-But interface usability is about far more than saving space.
+But interface design is about far more than just saving space.
 Select boxes are problematic because:

 - some users find them hard to close.
 - some users try to type into them.